-Watchdog to deliver verdict on budget next week after emergency No 10 meeting
+Watchdog to deliver verdict on budget next week but Kwarteng won’t publish it

 “The forecast will, as always, be based on our independent judgment about economic and fiscal prospects, and the impact of the government’s policies.”

-A Treasury readout made no mention of the forecast to come next Friday – instead pointing to having “discussed the process for the upcoming economic and fiscal forecast, which will be published on 23 November.

-“The prime minister and chancellor reaffirmed their commitment to the independent OBR and made clear that they value its scrutiny,” it said.
+A Treasury readout said: “The prime minister and chancellor reaffirmed their commitment to the independent OBR and made clear that they value its scrutiny.”

-Treasury sources played down any suggestion of a further clash with the watchdog, but stressed it still sees the “full forecast” on 23 November as the key event.

 Three members of the OBR’s budget responsibility committee, Richard Hughes, Andy King and David Miles CBE, attended the highly-unusual meeting in Downing Street.

-It was arranged after a series of interviews failed to dampen the market panic – and increased Tory jitters after she insisted there would be no rethink.
+It was arranged after a series of interviews by Ms Truss failed to dampen the market panic – and increased Tory jitters after she insisted there would be no rethink.

 “This is the right plan that we have set out,” the prime minister told BBC Radio Norfolk, saying: “Of course there will always be people who will oppose a particular measure.
 And it’s not necessarily easy.
 But we have to do it.”